 Director of Production and Co-Founder

-Jonathon Loy, of New York City, is the Director of Production at Berkshire Opera Festival, a summer festival in Western Massachusetts that produced its first full festival season during the summer of 2016 to great critical and popular acclaim, restoring fully-produced opera to the Berkshire region.
-Mr. Loy is also a Guest Director on the Staging Staff at the Metropolitan Opera in New York City and a 2002 OPERA America Fellowship winner.
+Jonathon Loy, New York City based, is the Director of Production and Co-Founder of Berkshire Opera Festival (BOF), a summer festival in Western Massachusetts, that produced its first full festival season during the summer of 2016 to great critical and popular acclaim, restoring fully-produced opera to the Berkshire region.
+Mr. Loy is also a Guest Director on the Staging Staff at the Metropolitan Opera in New York City since 2009 and a 2002 OPERA America Fellowship winner.
 As a fellow he focused on stage direction and artistic administration, during which time he completed residencies at New York City Opera, Seattle Opera, Opera Memphis, and Cincinnati Opera.

-An active Stage Director, Mr. Loy directed his new production of Madama Butterfly with Berkshire Opera Festival for the 2016 inaugural season, Carmen, Le Nozze di Figaro and Faust at the Metropolitan Opera and five summers directing with Opera Fairbanks in Alaska.
-In the summer of 2014 he staged a new production of L’Italiana in Algeri with Vivica Genaux and Barry Banks and summer of 2015 saw a new production of Hansel and Gretel with David Cangelosi, Maya Lahyani and Jamie-Rose Guarrine.
+An active Stage Director, Mr. Loy has directed the revivals of Tosca, Carmen, Le Nozze di Figaro and Faust at the Metropolitan Opera.
+He has directed his new productions of Don Pasquale, Rigoletto, Ariadne auf Naxos and Madama Butterfly with BOF for the 2019, 2018, 2017 and 2016 seasons, respectively.
+He spent five summers directing with Opera Fairbanks in Alaska where in the summer of 2014 he staged a new production of L’Italiana in Algeri with Vivica Genaux and Barry Banks.
+Summer 2015 saw a new production of Hansel and Gretel.

 Mr. Loy graduated from the University of Pittsburgh with a degree in Interdisciplinary Studies, with a focus on theater, business, and Italian.
-He had the unique opportunity to work at Pittsburgh Opera for four years while attending the university and also meeting the renowned voice teacher Claudia Pinza who took Mr. Loy to her school in Italy, where he was able to study the operatic repertoire and experience first hand the training of young singers.
-For more information, visit www.jonathonloy.com
+He had the unique opportunity to work at Pittsburgh Opera for four years while attending the university and also meeting the renowned voice teacher Claudia Pinza who took Mr. Loy to her school in Italy, where he was able to study the operatic repertoire and experience first-hand the training of young singers.